pingshunhuangalex/ariang-for-chrome/README.md

 - Clone / Download this repository

-- Load the folder `.build` as an unpacked Chrome extention via `Chrome menu > More tools > Extensions > Load unpacked`, and you are all set
+- Load the folder `.build` as an unpacked Chrome extention via `Chrome menu > More tools > Extensions > Load unpacked`, and you are all set (If you have a secret token for your `Aria2 RPC`, you may still need to config it in `AriaNg Settings` after the installation)

 ---